Batcave: DC Animated Universe

-Batman Beyond

-This future Batcave of Batman Beyond houses replicas of Batman's enemies (both as wax dummies and robot combat trainers), and a display case with the many permutations of costumes of Robin, Batgirl, Nightwing, and Batman himself.
+The future Batcave of Batman Beyond houses replicas of Batman's enemies (both as wax dummies and robot combat trainers), and a display case with the many permutations of costumes of Robin, Batgirl, Nightwing, and Batman himself.
 Other items which have been shown to be in the Cave include the Freeze Gun and helmet of Mr. Freeze, the puppet Scarface, a 'shrine' to Bruce Wayne's childhood TV hero, the Gray Ghost, and the costumes of Harley Quinn, Penguin, Riddler, Mad Hatter, Firefly, and Catwoman.
-During the series, Bruce typically remained in the Batcave to coordinate Terry's efforts over the suit's video-link, giving him information and/or offering advice, although he would enter the field if the situation desperately called for it.
+During the series, Bruce typically remained in the Batcave to coordinate Terry's efforts over the suit's video-link, giving him information or offering advice, although he would enter the field if the situation desperately called for it.

-Justice League

 In the Justice League animated series, the members of the League seek refuge in the Batcave during the Thanagarian invasion.
 Later, they also confront Hawkgirl in the cave, and use the Batcomputer to track her.
 Later, the Batcave is attacked by the Thanagarians, which the League fend off.